 That being said, ditching the kibble and switching to ground raw food is not enough to keep your cat's teeth clean throughout its lifetime.

 Some cats naturally have proper pH levels in their saliva and maintain cleaner teeth with little to no plaque build-up.
-Others don’t quite have the ideal pH so they can be more prone to build up, the associated bad breath, and later dental woes.
-Cats need to be able to rip and shred meat from bones to keep their teeth clean, as that is what their teeth were designed to do.
+Others don’t quite have the ideal pH, so they can be more prone to build up the associated bad breath and later dental woes.
+Cats need to rip and shred meat from bones to keep their teeth clean, as that is what their teeth were designed to do.
 Chicken drumsticks, pieces of Cornish hen, or whole quail, pieces of rabbit are delicious and healthy; plus, they act as natural “toothbrushes” for cats.
 The act of shearing the meat from the bone cleans any debris from the teeth, and crunching up the bones can remove any stubborn plaque.
 By feeding meaty bones once a week or more, you allow the cat's teeth to work correctly.
 As long as the bones are raw, they are safe and can be swallowed and safely digested.
 This is the easiest way to keep dental hygiene in check, and the cats enjoy the treat.

-There are a few products you can add to your cat's diet that will aide its body in doing its job more efficiently.
+There are a few products you can add to your cat's diet that will aid its body in doing its job more efficiently.
 Using a probiotic will help the body keep its natural antibodies balanced, and using a digestive enzyme will keep enzyme levels working at full force.
 For both the probiotic and the digestive enzyme, we chose to use Dr. Mercola's products because the ingredients all come from bioavailable sources - meaning the cat's body will absorb their nutrients instead of passing the product through unused.
-Additionally, adding Oratene to the drinking water helps maintain good dental hygiene without the use of toothpaste or toothbrush.
-Oratane is made with natural ingredients which softens the plaque.
+Additionally, adding Oratene to the drinking water helps maintain good dental hygiene without toothpaste or toothbrush.
+Oratane is made with natural ingredients, which softens the plaque.
 It is then worn away faster during normal ripping and shearing the meat off from the bone when you offer your cat its meaty bones meal.
 You want to remember to use probiotics, digestive enzymes, and Oratane in conjunction with feeding meaty bones.
 If you leave out the meaty bones, you are missing the essential step.
 It is the act of ripping and shredding the meat off the bone that cleans the teeth.
 These products help that process happen more efficiently.

 "Dental Sprays for Cats."
 Cat Watch.
 September 2019.
 Vol. 23 No.9.